 Following on from my comments about the price, you may wonder whether it’s worth upgrading from Premium Economy to Business Class at all!
 Well, it is.
 The biggest reason to upgrade from Premium Economy is to get sleep.
 Flat seats allow you to sleep.
 Sleeping upright, even reclined upright, is difficult.
 Or impossible.

-The result of these upright seats is that you can feel pretty grotty after no sleep on a Premium Economy flight when you get to your destination You would feel much better if you had flown in Business Class.
+The result of these upright seats is that you can feel pretty grotty after no sleep on a Premium Economy flight when you get to your destination.
+You would feel much better if you flew in Business Class.
 This matters if you are potentially ruining the first day of your trip because you’ve not spent the extra on upgrading your flight.

 There is a dedicated British Airways Business Class check-in.
 Premium Economy passengers have to check-in with Economy passengers.
 Business Class wins.